 But the truth is, players at every level need to consistently be practicing these basic fundamental skills if they want to excel.
 Even players that perform them well already can always use a refresher.

 I don't believe it is an exaggeration to say that the player unable to perform these skills effectively will almost certainly be unable to contribute offensively to his team - for an explanation of why these skills are so important, check out this page: Fundamental Basketball Skills Every Player Should Know.
-Review the pages below for the skills and drills most important to playing a solid, all-round game, and check out UMass Coach Derek Kellogg's video package of basketball drills for some very effective drills.
+Review the pages below for the skills and drills most important to playing a solid, all-round game.